chungony/demand_forecast_app/README.md

 # 📦 Demand Forecast App

-This Streamlit app predicts product demand for the upcoming week using weather and holiday data in Baden-Württemberg (Germany).
+This Streamlit app predicts product demand for the upcoming week using weather and holiday data.

 ## 🚀 Features